Divagnz/React-Native-MCP/PAIN_POINTS.md

 **Real Transcript Examples:**
 ```
 > /mcp
-  ⎿  Failed to reconnect to react-native-expo-mcp.
+  ⎿  Failed to reconnect to mcp-react-native-expo.

 > /mcp
-  ⎿  Failed to reconnect to react-native-expo-mcp.
+  ⎿  Failed to reconnect to mcp-react-native-expo.
 ```

 **Impact:**